Juvénal Habyarimana: Presidency

 From 1975 to 1990, the MRND and the Habyarimana government were one.
+Under a constitution adopted in 1978, every five years the president of the MRND, Hayarimana, was automatically elected to a five-year term as president of the republic, and was confirmed in office via a referendum.
+Every four years, voters had the option of choosing between two MRND candidates for the legislature.
+All citizens of Rwanda became members of the MRND at birth.

 Local administrations simultaneously represented the official party as well as the local authority.
 Legal and party policies were communicated and enforced from the Head of State down through the local administrative units, especially the general policy of Umuganda, in which Rwandans were required to "allocate half a day's labour per week" to infrastructural projects.
 Habyarimana is sometimes described as a moderate though the party is said to have used right-wing propaganda methods, advanced a conservative political agenda and was anti-communist.
-President Habyarimana signed a decree prohibiting exiles from Zaire and Uganda from returning.

 However, in 1990, before the Rwandan Patriotic Front (RPF) invasion, and because of mounting pressure from several sources—Rwanda's main ally and financial backer, France, its main funders, the IMF and the World Bank, and from its own citizens wishing for a greater voice and economic change—he agreed to allow the formation of other parties such as the Republican Democratic Movement, the Social Democratic Party, the Liberal Party and the Christian Democratic Party.

+Economic policy

+Under Habyarimana's leadership, the country adopted a planned economy called the "liberal planning" based on planned liberalism, and adopted similar economic strategies in 1980 and 1986.In 1988, state-owned enterprises were privatized as part of the liberal planning policy.

+Under Habyarimana's government, Rwanda focused on foreign aid and the Rwandan coffee industry,Habyarimana's leadership achieved great accomplishments and economic growth, including the proliferation of health centers at the municipal level, the creation of secondary schools throughout the country, the approval of private schools to supplement the government network from the mid-1980s, integrated rural development projects in different parts of the country, a network of tea projects with modern factories, the improvement of rural housing, water supply, rural electrification and telephone network, the modernization of the national asphalt road network, the construction of inter-municipal roads, the strengthening of the private banking network, and the reforestation of land unsuitable for agriculture.However, problems continued to exist, including an economic crisis caused by a collapse in coffee prices that began in the late 1980s.